UseSashiMoto/usesashi/README.md

 ## 📚 Dive Deeper into the Magic

-For more spells and incantations, visit our [Sashi documentation](https://docs.sashi.ai).
+For more spells and incantations, visit our Sashi documentation (coming soon.).

 ## 🤝 Join the Sashi Fellowship